Supporting imagery

 Graphics

-The Neo Geo is the pinnacle of tile-based graphics, its richness of colours is comparable to frame-buffers-based systems (which only became affordable four years later).
+The Neo Geo is the pinnacle of tile-based graphics, its richness of colours is comparable to frame-buffer-based systems (which only became affordable four years later).
 Be as it may, when it comes to effects, the Super Nintendo has managed to do more with less.

 Design